-I originally wrote the Musiah syllabus in 1995 to maximize the efficiency of students’ learning.
+I originally wrote the Musiah piano syllabus in 1995 to maximize the efficiency of students’ learning.

-Then, during an 18 year period, this course / teaching method was tested on more than 80,000 students by approximately 800 teachers — all of whom I recruited, trained and monitored extensively.
+Then, during an 18 year period, this course and teaching method were tested in live lessons with more than 80,000 students by approximately 800 teachers — all of whom I recruited, trained and monitored extensively.

 And as I monitored both teachers and students who were using my syllabus, I literally encountered every conceivable issue and challenge that both students and teachers might face.

-Now that this course is embodied as a software application (which took millions of dollars and many years of hard work to create), when you learn a Musiah piano lesson, the marvel is not so much in what you experience and learn, but in the other 95% of the tuition, support and thousands of scenarios you will never get to see – a vast quantum of material that is there in the background just in case you might need it.
+Now that this course is embodied as a software application (which cost a fortune and many years of hard work to create), when you learn a Musiah piano lesson, the marvel is not so much in what you experience and learn, but in the other 95% of the tuition, support and thousands of scenarios you will never get to see – a vast quantum of material that is there in the background just in case you might need it.

 Just like a human being, you'll never really get to know them completely, but given a little time, you'll start to sense what's there beneath the surface.
 A supportive presence that will be there to guide you no matter what mistakes you make or what twists and turns your journey takes.